 Launched October 2018, Providence’s E-Scooter Share Pilot Program enhances existing transportation options by providing an easy, low-cost solution that connects riders to the first and last miles of their commute.

-During the Pilot Program, permitted operators are responsible for meeting requirements specific to safety, distribution, maintenance, operations, parking, and data sharing as outlined in DPW regulations.
+During the Pilot Program, permitted operators are responsible for meeting requirements specific to safety, distribution, maintenance, operations, parking, and data sharing as outlined in DPW regulations (updated 12-27-18).
 The application for a permit is available on the DPW website.

 The City of Providence welcomes feedback on the E-Scooter Share Pilot Program, which continues through August 2019.